byuflowlab/DuctAPE.jl/docs/src/DuctAPE/tutorial.md

 ## Assemble Inputs

-The next step is to create the input object of type `Propulsor`.
+The next step is to create the input object of type `DuctedRotor`.

 ```@docs; canonical=false
-DuctAPE.Propulsor
+DuctAPE.DuctedRotor
 ```

 ### Body Geometry